Woo-Thomas/Thomas-Woo-Photography/index.md

 ## About Me

-Hi, I'm Thomas Woo, a passionate photographer with a love for capturing life's precious moments.
+Hi, I'm Thomas Woo,

-With years of experience in photography, I've had the privilege of traveling to various parts of the world, capturing its beauty and diversity.
+A passionate photographer with a love for capturing life's precious moments.

 I enjoy sharing my passion for photography.